Get News & Updates Directly To Your Inbox

 For many people, it’s these hidden simple sugars that are the problem.
 Just where do sugars hide?

-“Hidden” sugars lurk about in many of our favorite foods and drinks.
+“Hidden” sugars lurk in many of our favorite foods and drinks.
 A medium vanilla latte?
 It has around 35 grams of sugar.
-A medium “sweet tea” can log around 55 grams of sugar.
-A medium soda can hit you with about 85 grams of sugar.
-But there are also other hidden sources of sugar in less obvious foods as well such as, pasta sauce, gravy, condiments, flavored yogurts and even “healthy” cereals can have a lot of sugar.
+A medium “sweet tea” can pack around 55 grams of sugar.
+A medium soda can serve up about 85 grams of sugar.
+There are also other hidden sources of sugar in less obvious foods.
+Pasta sauce, gravy, condiments, flavored yogurts and even “healthy” cereals can have a lot of sugar.

-We can become more tuned in to how much sugar is in our food, she says.
-“Instead of always choosing sweet foods, choose foods that you enjoy and are well-prepared.”
+We can become more tuned in to the amount of sugar in our food, she says.
+“Instead of always choosing sweet foods, choose foods you enjoy that are well-prepared.”

-Try plain Greek or Icelandic-style yogurt and adding low-fat granola, dried or fresh fruit to taste.
-You might be surprised at how your tastes can change to accept less sweet foods.
+Try plain Greek or Icelandic-style yogurt and add low-fat granola, dried or fresh fruit to taste.
+You might be surprised at how your tastes can change about less-sweet foods.

 “When you stop to be in the moment and be mindful of what you are eating, you may even find that you dislike foods that are overly sweet,” she says.